LGraz/LGraz.github.io/_posts/2023-05-04-dunnet_vs_holm.md

   - power
 ---

-# TLDR
+**TLDR:** Even though Dunnet is proven to be optimal (in all vs comparison) for a reasonable group number (around 10) Holm seems to yield basically the same result, while being a more general method.

-Even though Dunnet is proven to be optimal (in all vs comparison) for a reasonable group number (around 10) Holm seems to yield basically the same result, while being a more general method.
 Dunnet is more powerful, when increasing the group number (e.g., to 30).

 # Purpose and Structure of this Document